 A Cheat Sheet for a Higher Credit Score

-1. Do you you make your monthly payments on time?
+1. Do you make your monthly loan payments on time?

 In addition, you may not realize that forgetting to pay bills on time will have lasting effects on your credit score.
-FICO scores are weighed heavily on different factors, including payday loan payment history.
+FICO scores are weighed heavily on different factors, including payment history to direct payday loan lenders.
 Even one 30 day late payment can result in a dramatic drop in a borrowers profile.
 If you continually forget to pay your bills on time, it’ll have a lasting effect on your score.
 It will take months and maybe even years to raise a credit score.
 Lesson here?
 Pay on time, every time.

-2. Can you avoid taking out payday loans?
+2. Can you avoid taking out direct payday loans?

 Cash flow is another term for income.
 A borrower needs a consistent income to make bill payments on time.
 Late bills will only increase payments and interest.
 Also, low income increases your debt-to-income ratio, which also lowers your FICO score (more on that later.)

 If you’ve declared bankruptcy in the last seven years, then the chances of having a low credit score are high.
 Bankruptcy shows lenders that you have taken on more debt that you are able to repay, making you a bad candidate for a loan.
 In fact it can even be difficult to get approved for direct lender payday loans with a past BK.